Dear Data & Marketing Association Colleagues,

 As part of our role as a steward of the data and marketing industry, we are keeping a close watch on this initiative to determine the best course of action.

-Next week, DMA will host a conference call to discuss the initiative.
-The Advocacy team will provide an overview and take your questions regarding this proposal.
-Register for the call, or feel free to forward this message to your company’s legal or policy team.
-Please contact DMA’s VP of Advocacy Chris Oswald with any questions.
+Click here to view the text of the proposed initiative.
+DMA’s Advocacy continues to monitor this initiative and is available to answer your questions regarding this proposal.
+Feel free to forward this message to your company’s legal or policy team, or contact DMA’s VP of Advocacy Chris Oswald with any questions.

 Thank you for your continued support of the data and marketing industry!